Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

-Typically, MVS methods regularize a cost volume and build using multiple source views, to estimate the reference view depth map.
+Typically, MVS methods regularize a cost volume that is generated using multiple source views, to estimate the reference view depth map.
 Li et al. \cite{li2022ds} argue that by estimating only the reference view depth map from the cost volume, an MVS method underutilizes the information present in the cost volume.
-They propose a reasonable module to synthesize source depths from the cost volume by projecting the pixels in reference view at different depth hypotheses to the source views.
+They propose a module to synthesize source depths from the cost volume by projecting the pixels in the reference view at different depth hypotheses to the source views.
 They use robust photometric consistency (Sec. \ref{subsec:photometric-consistency}) to estimate the view synthesis loss.

 Dai et al. \cite{dai2019mvs2} synthesize source view depth maps using the reference view depth maps in the MVS pipeline for additional geometric consistency.
-For each pair of reference-source views, they calculate the bidirectional error, i.e. $\mathcal{L}_{r \rightarrow s}$ and $\mathcal{L}_{s \rightarrow r}$ along with $\mathcal{L}_{smooth_{\triangledown}}$ and $\mathcal{L}_{smooth_{\triangledown^2}}$ (Sec. \ref{subsec:smooth}) to estimate $\mathcal{L}_{ViewSynthesis}$.
-They use a robust formulation of photometric consistency loss (Sec. \ref{subsec:photometric-consistency}) to estimate $\mathcal{L}_{r \rightarrow s}$ and $\mathcal{L}_{s \rightarrow r}$ and add structural similarity (SSIM) error term (Sec. \ref{subsec:SSIM}) in the loss.
+For each pair of reference-source views, they calculate the bidirectional error, i.e. $\mathcal{L}_{ref \rightarrow src}$ and $\mathcal{L}_{src \rightarrow ref}$ along with $\mathcal{L}_{smooth_{\triangledown}}$ and $\mathcal{L}_{smooth_{\triangledown^2}}$ (Sec. \ref{subsec:smooth}) to estimate $\mathcal{L}_{ViewSynthesis}$.
+They use a robust formulation of photometric consistency loss (Sec. \ref{subsec:photometric-consistency}) to estimate $\mathcal{L}_{ref \rightarrow src}$ and $\mathcal{L}_{src \rightarrow ref}$ and add structural similarity (SSIM) error term (Sec. \ref{subsec:SSIM}) in the loss,

-where $r,s$ are the reference and the source views.
+where $ref, src$ are the reference and the source views.
 We describe the other loss terms in Sec. \ref{sec:geometry-preserving}.